microsoft/aitour-get-started-with-fabric/lab/tutorial-4-create-dashboard.md

 ## Create a Real-Time dashboard

 1. In your KQL queryset, copy/paste, and run the following query.
-This query returns a column chart showing the most recent number of bikes by *BikepoointID*.
+This query returns a column chart showing the most recent number of bikes by *BikepointID*.

     ```kusto
     TutorialTable | summarize arg_max(Timestamp, No_Bikes) by BikepointID | sort by BikepointID | render columnchart with (ycolumns=No_Bikes, xcolumn= BikepointID)